flythereddflagg/flythereddflagg.github.io/python_book/docs/16-File-Reading-and-Writing.md

 - We get some data from the user.
 - We organize this data into a table where the rows are separated by newline characters (`\n`) and the columns are separated in each row by commas (`,`).
 We give this table headers and concatenate this string all together using the addition operator.
 - We call `open` on a string containing a filename which returns a file object.
-- We feed appropriate method statements to the file object to read, write or save and close the object.
+- We feed appropriate method statements to the file object to read, write.
-- The file is altered as we alter the object.
+- The file object is altered as we use the file object's methods.
+- We then save and close the object.

 Some of this nomenclature is new.
 I will now explain some of the newer concepts below.

 ### Objects

 In Python, every variable you work with is an object.
 Objects are instances of types just as you are an instance of a human.
-Read that last sentence over again.
+Read that last sentence again.

 A type, as I explained before, is a mark that a computer puts on a 'box' or set of 'boxes' in volatile memory.
 It is a label that lets the computer know how to work with those boxes.
-An object is those boxes themselves.
-An object may have a type assigned to it just as you have the label "human" or "homo sapien" assigned to you.
+An object is the actual box or set of boxes themselves.
+An object has a data type assigned to it just as you have the label "human" or "homo sapien" assigned to you.

 For example, when you have a string variable, virtually speaking you have a set of boxes in a certain order and each box has a character in it.
 In addition, you have other boxes that contain the code that makes `.format` work and everything else the string needs to know how to do what it does.
 Collectively, all these boxes together in memory are the object.
 This nomenclature will be used often so it's important to internalize this concept early.